How to master distributed meetings

 There are several types of meetings you can have with your distributed team.
 Here is a handful of these and how to master them.

-The regularly scheduled one-to-one meeting is one of the most powerful tools that any manager can use in order to improve team productivity.
-A one-to-one meeting is a regular meeting that occurs at the same time each week (or less frequently, depending on your preference).
+The regularly scheduled one-to-one meeting is one of the most powerful tools that any manager can use to improve team productivity.
+A one-to-one session is a regular meeting that occurs at the same time each week (or less frequently, depending on your preference).
 It’s the place where you and one of your employees meet and no one else.
 It’s the place where you can communicate with each other and follow-up with each other on the things unique to your working relationship.
 The one-to-one meeting is a place where both parties should feel respected and valued, and it’s the place where you can ask each other questions openly.
-This isn’t to say that you’re not going to have occasional emergencies or questions that need to be dealt with outside of this meeting, but when you have a recurring schedule, you’ll find that you can wait to ask those questions until the recurring meeting – freeing both of your time, increasing your productivity, and reducing the stress of workdays.
+It isn’t to say that you’re not going to have occasional emergencies or issues that need to be dealt with outside of this meeting.
+However, when you have a recurring schedule, you’ll find that you can wait to ask those questions until the recurring meeting – freeing both of your time, increasing your productivity, and reducing the stress of workdays.

 Weekly sessions are the form of a meeting where you generate ideas and solve problems.
-But sometimes the extroverts dominate and shier team members can have trouble being heard.
-Some people also have trouble staying focused, maintaining their enthusiasm or simply confused why they’re in the session.
-In order to overcome these barriers and run an awesome brainstorming meeting, always make sure to send out the brief 24 hours beforehand, so everyone can prepare.
-The brief should outline what the challenge is, why it is important, and why each person has been asked to take part in the brainstorming.
-Ask everyone to come along with three ideas: one usual idea, one idea that is different, and a radical one.
-If your distributed team is diverse enough, you can definitely count on a range of perspectives and experiences.
+However, sometimes the extroverts dominate, and shier team members can have trouble being heard.
+Some people also have difficulty staying focused, maintaining their enthusiasm or confused why they’re in the session.
+To overcome these barriers and run an excellent brainstorming meeting, always make sure to send out the brief 24 hours beforehand so that everyone can prepare.
+The brief should outline what the challenge is, why it is crucial, and why each person has been asked to take part in the brainstorming.
+Ask everyone to come along with three ideas: one general idea, one idea that is different, and a radical one.
+If your distributed team is diverse enough, you can count on a range of perspectives and experiences.
 Encourage your employees to be bold and imaginative.

-You are free to use a number of tools or platforms, but I suggest you give each communication channel a specific purpose.
-For example, use Skype for live chatting or urgent conversations, Zoom for online meetings and Slack for messages that aren’t pressing, with a designated water cooler channel for fun or informal conversations.
+You are free to use many tools or platforms, but I suggest you give each communication channel a specific purpose.
+For example, use Skype for live chatting or crucial conversations, Zoom for online meetings and Slack for messages that aren’t pressing, with a designated water cooler channel for fun or informal discussions.
 When your employees have a plan for how to best get in touch with teammates for each situation, everyone can avoid wasted time, frustration, and missed connections.